Health & Safety

 How much sleep is enough?

 Part 7 of Healthy Sleep Guide.
 Animal studies suggest that sleep is as vital as food for survival.
-Rats, for example, normally live 2–3 years,
+Rats, for example, normally live 2–3 years, but they live only

 Read the rest this article free